 - You no longer have to pay monthly private mortgage insurance once you have 20%+ equity in the home.
 (Put 20% down and you can completely avoid this cost.)

 - Depending on your credit, mortgage insurance may be less expensive than FHA mortgage insurance.

-- Down payments as low as 3%.
+- Required down payments can be as low as 3%.